the0807/YOLOv8-ONNX-TensorRT/README.md

      pip install -U ultralytics
      ```

-6. Prepare your own PyTorch weight such as `yolov8n.pt`
+6. Prepare your own datasets with PyTorch weights such as 'yolov8n.pt '

+7. (Optional) If you want to test with YOLOv8 base model rather than custom model, please run the code and prepare the 'coco' dataset

+     ``` shell
+     cd datasets

+     # It will take time to download
+     python3 coco_download.py
+     ```

 > [!Important]
 > - Install compatible `PyTorch` in the `CUDA` version